History History

 The Free State becomes an independent republic

-The creation of the Irish Free State was not simple.
-Between 1922 and 1923, civil war broke out between the Irish over the terms of the Anglo-Irish treaty.
-Eamon de Valera founded a new political party in 1926, the Fianna Fáil.
-It wanted to field members in the 1927 general election in order to run in the Free State elections.
-Representatives of Fianna Fáil entered the Dáil.
-In 1932, Eamon de Valera became President of Ireland.
-The constitution came into force in 1937 and the name "Irish Free State" was changed in Gaelic to Éire and in English to Ireland
+The creation of the Irish Free State was not a simple matter.
+Between 1922 and 1923, civil war broke out in Ireland over the terms of the Anglo-Irish treaty.
+In 1926, Eamon de Valera founded a new political party, the Fianna Fáil.
+It wished to field members in the 1927 general election, in order to stand for election in the Free State at the general election.
+Fianna Fáil representatives enter the Dáil.
+In 1932, Eamon de Valera becomes President of Ireland.
+The constitution came into force in 1937, and the name "Irish Free State" was replaced in Gaelic by Éire and in English by Ireland.

 1973 - 2005